AseasRoa/Synchronator/README.md

 # How it works?

-First of all, it doesn't work directly out of the box, some preparations are needed.
-It is a pre-processor (or transpiler), similar to LESS, SASS or Stylus for CSS or Babel for JavaScript.
-The idea is that your original code needs to be turned to another code, which is then used in the project.
-Synchronator contains function to transform the input code into Synchronator-compatible code.
-It also contains function to run that code.
+First of all, Synchronator doesn't work directly out of the box, some preparations are needed.
+It is a pre-processor (or transpiler), similar to LESS, SASS or Stylus for CSS or Babel for JavaScript, or TypeScript for JavaScript.
+The idea is that your original code needs to be turned to another code, which is then executed.

+Synchronator contains a function to transform the input synchronous code into output asynchronous code that then needs to be run with another Synchronator function.

-Let's start with an example that shows how everything works:
+Let's start with an example that shows how everything works under the hood:

 ```javascript
 var Synchronator = require("synchronator")